tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Final.md

 In that moment of desperation, as he reaches out to strike, a stray beam of plasma, unleashed from the collapsing Whisperer, arcs across the chamber.
 The beam, a searing line of pure destructive energy, slices through Xuan's body.
 He looks down in disbelief as his body is literally cleaved in half, the two sections falling away in opposite directions.
 The dark patterns on his skin flicker and fade as his life force is extinguished.

 Lockhart, still in the corner, watches in shock as Xuan's body hits the floor.
-The room is filled with a deafening silence in the wake of his demise, broken only by the continuous alarms and the groaning of the ship.

 The stream of plasma that cut down Xuan also tore a gaping chasm between us and Lockhart.
 We have to act fast.
-I glance around, spotting an escape ladder hanging precariously off the side of the ship.
+I glance around, spotting an escape ladder barely hanging off the side of the ship.
 With a nod to Reine, we both rush towards it, our movements quick despite our exhaustion.

 We work together, dislodging the ladder with a few strong tugs.
 It's heavy, but adrenaline lends us strength.
 We lay it across the chasm, creating a makeshift bridge for Lockhart to crawl over.
-The ladder creaks under its own weight, a precarious path, but it's our only option.
+The ladder creaks under its own weight, a perilous path, but it's our only option.

 "Come on, Lockhart!"
 I shout over the din of the collapsing ship.
 "You can make it!"

-She looks terrified, her eyes darting between the ladder and the abyss below.
+She looks terrified, her eyes darting between the ladder and the fissure below.
 "I can't," she stammers, her voice barely audible.
 "I can't do it."

 Reine, standing firm on the other side, extends her hand.
 "You have to, Natalie!" she yells.
 "It's now or never!"